 Marathon and Yoga Training Program

 As a yoga teacher and marathon runner myself, I always incorporate yoga, pranayama breathing, and cross training into my schedule.
 I’ve now put together a marathon and half marathon training program that mixes running with some of Yogadownload’s practices for body conditioning, balance and preparing the mind – including some of the free 20 minute classes which are great for fitting in around your running.
-Please visit
+By Laura Denham-Jones

 Stay tuned for Yoga for Runners #2!